haakonms/ADAwebsite/botdeciding.md

 # How we decided the bot-like behaviour

 Many tweets appeared several times in the dataset.
-Some of them by natural causes, since users had retweeted the same tweets and users were also retweeted internally by other bots.
-However, an enormous amount of original content appeared multiple times.
+Some of them by natural causes, since users had retweeted the same tweets and users were retweeted internally by other bots as well.
+However, an enormous amount of "original" content appeared multiple times.

-We searched for these tweets and see how many times they appeared in the dataset and look at its content.
+We investigated these duplicated "originals", and took a closer look at how many times they appeared in the dataset.

 ![Cumulative distribution](/botsdeciding/originaltweetshist.png)